Introducing a new professional learning opportunity for math educators

 - Virtual group-coaching sessions are for teachers, administrators, paraprofessionals or a mix of all.
 We have developed an 8-week program that can be customized by the school or district.

-- Under the 8-week program, the team of educators meets with the coach for 90-minute live sessions.
+- Under the 8-week program, the team of educators meets with the coach every 2 weeks for a 90-minute live session.
 Each session includes a 30-minute presentation based on the specific needs of the group followed by 60 minutes of group and coach interactions.

 - During 60 minutes of interaction, participants will be able to share experiences, ask questions and get feedback from the coach and from the other group members.